weltliteratur/vossanto/difficult_cases.md

   JAMES| is the *new* **MICHAEL JORDAN**. → shouldn't we also annotate "Cleveland guard" as target?

+# non-VA + VA?

+- The second sentence contains a VA but does the first one also contain one ("dapper older brother of Bill Clinton")?
+"With a full mane of snow-white hair and an imperial self-confidence, Jack Jones suggests a dapper older brother of Bill Clinton as he stalks the platform stage of the Oak Room at the Algonquin Hotel.
+The 67-year-old **Lion King** of *lounge singers* has reason to strut."

 # "counterpart"

 The regex `[a-z] counterpart (of|to)` retrieves 1129 sentences,